DringoK/kissPhoto/README.md

 #kissPhoto Features
 MIT License, Copyright (c)2021 kissPhoto

-file renaming, renumbering, photo and video-clip sorting - but keep it simple stupid
+File renaming, renumbering, photo and video-clip sorting - but keep it simple stupid
 * Rename files like in a word processer's table: move around with the cursor, search and replace + mass rename, renumbering and sorting
-* photo management and photo show without any additional files or database
+* photo management and photo showing without any additional files or database
 * File content is never* changed
   * the files will just be renamed (description changed)
-  * or moved to a "deleted" sub folder (if deleted)
+  * or moved to a "deleted" sub folder (when deleted over the GUI)
-  * *just jpg rotation will really change the file: but it is lossless!
+  * *just jpg rotation will really change the file: but of course it is lossless!
 * self containing: all information is in the picture files, filenames or directory names.
 So your editing will be effective in all platforms and programs also without kissPhoto
 * auto numbering: file order can be changed while file numbering is maintained
 * file date maintaining